UB-Mannheim/docxstruct/README.md

 ============
 ![license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)

-Docxstruct  is part of the [Aktienführer-Datenarchiv work process][akf-link] and it parses .hocr-output of [ocromore][ocromore-link] to get a content-classified .json output for further database export.
+Docxstruct parses .hocr-output of [ocromore][ocromore-link] to get a content-classified .json output for further database export.
+It is part of the [Aktienführer-Datenarchiv work process][akf-link], but can also be used independently.

 # Installation